by Robert Wilkinson

 For a real treat, here’s an entire 2 hour concert by Sting, live in Berlin in 2010!
 For your extended listening enjoyment, here’s Sting Live in Berlin in 2010.
 There are 21 songs in the set list, including many not linked to in this article.
 It really is a beautiful concert, complete with backing orchestra!

 We'll close this birthday celebration with one of my all time favorites!
 Though he didn't write this, he did sing on this collective effort that blew the doors down all over the world, and opened humanity's heart to millions of starving Africans!
+This may very well have been one of the most influential efforts ever done.
 Here's Band Aid doing the incredible “Do They Know It's Christmas?"
 Simply awesome!

-So Happy Big 61st, Mr. Gordon Matthew Thomas Sumner, CBE.
+So a giant shout out to you on your 62nd, Mr. Gordon Matthew Thomas Sumner, CBE.
 May you have many, many more years of playing, singing, and working for the betterment of humanity!
+The world’s a better place for you being here.
+Thanks.